 In episode 12 of the Investing in Impact podcast, I speak with Elizabeth Yin, Co-founder of The Hustle Fund on changing the landscape of traditional venture capital and opening up access to aspiring founders.

 In a prior life, Elizabeth co-founded and ran an adtech company called LaunchBit (acq 2014).
 Elizabeth has a BSEE from Stanford and an MBA from MIT Sloan.

 Elizabeth has reviewed over 20k startup pitches from around the world in the last few years and has helped numerous portfolio founders raise hundreds of millions of dollars.

 As their mantra states – “We invest in hilariously early startups”.
 The Hustle Fund’s first check is usually $25k unless the team has worked with the founder before.

 Grant is the founder of Causeartist, one of the most influential impact business platforms in the world.
-Since 2013, Causeartist has been read in over 200 countries.
-Grant has personally interviewed over 600 impact entrepreneurs from around the world, highlighting innovations in ethical fashion, climate change, ethical technology, impact investing, and sustainable travel.
+Since 2013, Causeartist has been read in over 150 countries.
+Grant has personally interviewed 700+ impact entrepreneurs from around the world, highlighting innovations in ethical fashion, climate change, ethical technology, impact investing, and sustainable travel.